-User research summary: (see Appendix A for full plan)
+User research summary: (see Appendix A for full plan) List staff involved in the team.

 Summarise the proposed user research that will be undertaken-for example:

 - Interviews with a sample of 20 mixed users - Full-day observations on three weekdays across two sites - Survey of funding partners to determine the value of the service to them ... etc.